The Unfortunate Rake: Variants

 Lists of variants appear both online and in the literature on the song.
 One source of documentation is the Vaughan Williams Memorial Library at the English Folk Dance and Song Society.
 The Broadside Index and the Folk Song Index are both compiled by Steve Roud and are searchable online.

 Tunes

-A number of different variants use the same melody, including the sub-family known as "The Cowboy's Lament", of which "Streets of Laredo" is perhaps currently the best known.
+English folk song collectors in the early twentieth century found different tunes being used for variants, but a number of variants use the same melody, including the sub-family known as "The Cowboy's Lament", of which "Streets of Laredo" is perhaps the best known.
 This tune is also used for a different song, "The Bard of Armagh".

 The nineteenth century broadsheet versions from the British Isles were printed without tunes.